Ask a doctor about a prescription for TRAMADOL ANDROMACO 100 mg/2 ml Injectable Solution and Perfusion Solution

 5.0 mg/ml | 2 ml + 18 ml |

-According to your calculations, dilute the contents of the tramadol ampoule by adding the appropriate amount of solvent, mix and administer the calculated volume of diluted solution.
+According to your calculations, dilute the contents of the tramadol ampoule by adding the appropriate amount of solvent, mix, and administer the calculated volume of diluted solution.
 Discard the remaining injectable solution.

 Example

-The total dose required is27 kg× 1.5 mg/Kg = 40.5 mg of tramadol hydrochloride.
+The total required dose is 27 kg × 1.5 mg/Kg = 40.5 mg of tramadol hydrochloride.

-A suitable concentration of diluted solution is 10.0 mg/ml, so the volume to be injected would be around 4 ml (40.5 mg/10.0 mg/ml = 4.05 ml).
+A suitable concentration of diluted solution is 10.0 mg/ml, so the volume to be injected would be approximately 4 ml (40.5 mg/10.0 mg/ml = 4.05 ml).

 4 ml of diluted solution (40 mg of tramadol hydrochloride) are administered.